Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Related Work

 \section{Related Work}

 Many approaches have already been proposed for hand or object pose estimation from either RGB images or depth maps.
-Here we focus mainly on works that propose estimating hand poses during interactions \emph{i.e.} hand-hand or hand-object interactions.
-We also discuss recent advances in transformer architectures in computer vision problems as they are highly relevant to our work.
+Here we focus mainly on works that estimate hand poses during hand-hand or hand-object interactions.
+We also discuss recent advances in Transformer architectures for computer vision as they are highly relevant to our work.